Answers to the 5 most asked questions about Hurricane Florence

 CHARLOTTE, N.C. — Hurricane Florence continues to barrel toward the coast of the Carolinas as a powerful Category 2 hurricane.

-As of 8 a.m.
-Thursday, Florence packs sustained winds of 110 mph with gusts approaching 130 mph.
+As of 2 p.m.
+Thursday, Florence packs sustained winds of 105 mph.
 The storm is expected to bring a life-threatening storm surge and heavy rainfall to parts of the Carolinas with widespread flooding expected.

 With the storm already making an impact on the coastline, these are the most commonly asked questions, answered by the NBC Charlotte First Warn Storm Team.